American Osteopathic Board of Surgery: Board certification

 Osteopathic surgeons may also receive Certification of Added Qualifications in surgical critical care.
 The Certification of Added Qualifications must be maintained through the process of recertification every 10 years.

-In order for an osteopathic physician to be board-certified in any specialty, they must be AOA members, pay certification fees, and complete at least 120 hours of continuing medical education in a three-year period.
+For an osteopathic physician to be board-certified in any specialty, they must be AOA members, pay certification fees, and complete at least 120 hours of continuing medical education in three years.